Michael Douglas: Career

-Early years
+1969–1979: Early years

+Douglas started his film career in the late 1960s and early 1970s, appearing in little known films such as Hail, Hero!, Adam at 6 A.M., and Summertree.
+His performance in Hail, Hero! earned him a nomination for the Golden Globe Award for Most Promising Male Newcomer.
+On November 24, 1969, Douglas formed his first independent film production company, Bigstick Productions, Limited.

 His first TV breakthrough role came with a 1969 CBS Playhouse special, The Experiment—and it was the only time he was billed as "M.K.
 Douglas".
-On November 24, 1969, Douglas formed his first independent film production company, Bigstick Productions, Limited.
-Michael Douglas started his film career in the late 1960s and early 1970s, appearing in little known films such as Hail, Hero!, Adam at 6 A.M., and Summertree.
-His performance in Hail, Hero! earned him a nomination for the Golden Globe Award for Most Promising Male Newcomer.

 His first significant role came in the TV series The Streets of San Francisco from 1972 to 1976, in which he starred alongside Karl Malden.
 Douglas later said that Malden became a "mentor" and someone he "admired and loved deeply".
 After Douglas left the show, he had a long association with his mentor until Malden's death on July 1, 2009.
 In 2004, Douglas presented Malden with the Monte Cristo Award of the Eugene O'Neill Theater Center in Waterford, Connecticut for the Lifetime Achievement Award.

-In late 1971, Douglas received from his father, Kirk Douglas, the rights to the novel One Flew Over the Cuckoo's Nest, which had been purchased by Bryna Productions in February 1962.
+In late 1971, Douglas received from his father, Kirk, the rights to the novel One Flew Over the Cuckoo's Nest, which had been purchased by Bryna Productions in February 1962.
 Michael went on to produce the film of the same name with Saul Zaentz.
-Kirk Douglas hoped to portray McMurphy himself, having starred in an earlier stage version, but was deemed too old for the part by his son Michael.
-Kirk relented, and the lead role went instead to Jack Nicholson, who won the Academy Award for Best Actor.
-Douglas won the Award for Best Picture for producing the film.
+Kirk hoped to portray Randle McMurphy himself, having starred in an earlier stage version, but the director, Miloš Forman, went with Jack Nicholson, who won the Academy Award for Best Actor.
+Douglas won the Academy Award for Best Picture for producing the film.
 In December 1976, Michael and his brother Peter became head of their father's film production company, The Bryna Company, though Michael would depart by 1978 to focus exclusively on producing through his own Bigstick Productions.

 After leaving The Streets of San Francisco in 1976, Douglas played a hospital doctor in the medical thriller Coma (1978), and in 1979 he played the role of a troubled marathon runner in Running.
 In 1979, he both produced and starred in The China Syndrome, a dramatic film co-starring Jane Fonda and Jack Lemmon about a nuclear power plant accident (the Three Mile Island accident took place 12 days after the film's release).
 The film was considered "one of the most intelligent Hollywood films of the 1970s".
-In June 1979, Michael appointed Jack Brodsky Executive Vice-president of Bigstick Productions.
+In June 1979, Douglas appointed Jack Brodsky as executive vice-president of Bigstick Productions.